We may earn money or products from the companies mentioned in this post.

-Typing this brings a tear to my eye, I miss having a tot running round the house – let’s crack on with the tutorial!!
+Typing this brings a tear to my eye, I miss having a tot running around the house – let’s crack on with the tutorial!!

-Attach your interfacing to the lining fabric and fuisible fleece to your external fabric.
+Attach your interfacing to the lining fabric and fusible fleece to your external fabric.

 Place your fabric pieces wrong sides together.
 Fold as per the dimensions of your finished bag – my flap is three and a half inches, with the internal front of the bag three and three quarters.
 Iron so you have creases marking the different sections of the bag.

 Install zip pocket for the rear back of the bag – mine is sewn 4.7″ from the top of the main fabric.
 If you would like directions for installing a zip pocket So Sew Easy has a great tutorial here.

 Place fabric right sides together, sew the short sides of your rectangle together.

 Turn right side out and press.
 Fold back into your bag shape showing your fabric creases.

 Mark placement of magnetic snap centrally on the inside of the front flap, and insert – be careful to only snip through the lining.

 Using this as a guide mark and fit magnetic snap on the front of the bag.

 Top stitch these two edges (this gives a little strength).